-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The centre fronts onto Madras Street, a collector road.
+Criteria Comment Score (out of 4) Weighted Score The centre fronts onto Madras Street, a collector road.
 There is a major arterial (Bealey Avenue) two blocks to the south.
-There are no cycle lanes on this part of Madras Street but the streets are relatively wide and not as heavily trafficked compared with other centres.
-The nearest public transport service is a low frequency route two blocks away on Barbadoes Street.
+Accessibility to the Transport Network There are no cycle lanes on this part of Madras Street but the streets are relatively wide and not as heavily trafficked compared with other centres.
+4 12 The nearest public transport service is a low frequency route two blocks away on Barbadoes Street.
 This is less critical for a local centre, however.
-4 12 Land Assembly The centre is a single large block of vacant land that could provide for a variety of uses anticipated in the zone.
-4 12 Land Remediation Requirements The whole of the centre is a HAIL site as a result of former use as a depot and electrical transformers.
-Most of the centre has been subject to uncontrolled filling associated with past activities.
-A consent notice for the 2011 subdivision consent requires additional investigation, assessment and management of contaminated land.
-2 4 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints The majority of developable land in the centre is in an FMA.
-The whole of the centre is in an LMA.
-A 2011 geotechnical investigation considered high settlements likely and recommended specific foundation design.
-Moderate risk of settlement was identified.
-2 6 Planning Constraints The centre is subject to a development plan which caps the amount of GLFA for non-residential activities at 3500m 2 with some further restrictions on the tenancy sizes in specified areas.
-4 16 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for medium density housing.
+Land Assembly The centre is a single large block of vacant land that could provide for a variety of uses anticipated in the zone.
+4 12 Land Remediation Requirements 2 4 Location-specific Private Infrastructure Requirements None known.
+4 8 Natural Hazards Constraints Planning Constraints 4 16 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for medium density housing.
 4 16 Visibility The centre does not front onto an arterial road and the majority of shops will face the interior of the block.
 3 9 Other Development Constraints None known.
-4 8 TOTAL WEIGHTED SCORE 91
+4 8 TOTAL WEIGHT ED SCORE (out of 104) 91